 You might want to avoid excessive laughing, smiling, or other facial expressions that require a lot of movement.
 Resting eyeglasses on your nose can cause some damage, as can vigorous tooth brushing and pulling clothing over your head.

+Can rhinoplasty make nose smaller?
 Whether you are having trouble breathing or you dislike the size or shape of your nose, rhinoplasty is a great option for creating facial harmony, proportion, and symmetry.
 Don’t keep wishing you had a different nose: take the leap and make it happen!
 Nose jobs are the best way to get the nose that you want.
-For more information, or to schedule a consultation contact Real Cosmetic Plastic Surgery, in Moonee Ponds, VIC today.
+For more information, or to schedule a consultation contact Real Cosmetic and Plastic Surgery, in Moonee Ponds, VIC today.